dongri/mcp-server-lgtm/README.md

 # mcp-server-lgtm MCP Server

-A Model Context Protocol server
+A Model Context Protocol server for LGTM images

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes
+This is a TypeScript-based MCP server that interacts with the LGTM API.
+It provides a tool to fetch random LGTM (Looks Good To Me) images that can be used in code reviews and other developer communications.

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
-  - Takes title and content as required parameters
-  - Stores note in server state

-### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
+- `get_lgtm` - Fetch a random LGTM image
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization
+  - Returns markdown code for embedding the image
+  - Provides the direct image URL for use in various contexts

 ## Development